 At the miniFabLab

 The miniFabLab explores affordable desk-top fabbing machines.
-The focus is on their potential for home, artists, smaller schools, makerspaces, libraries and mobile.
+The focus is on their potential for home, artists, schools, makerspaces, libraries and mobile.
 We look at their possibilities, limitations and ease of use.
 See What We Do.

 The miniFabLab is in my garage of 18 m2 in the inner city of medieval Utrecht in the Netherlands.

 All equipment is on cabinets on wheels as it has to hold the car as well (and my model railroad).